 This game also features some of the absolute scariest moments in video game history.
 Two in particular, and one of them is in the free expansion, called “Justine”, which has no saving and must be completed in one sitting (it’s only 2 hours long).

 Further following in the footsteps of its spiritual predecessor, Amnesia uses OpenAL to provide advanced 3D effects, improved multichannel surround usage, among other features, although Penumbra’s use of OpenAL is slightly better.
 Still it is one of the most atmospheric horror games around, thanks to its technical attributes but also because of how well-crafted it is.

 Amnesia also has outstanding mod support.
 You can find a list of some of the best custom stories here.

-After much deliberation, Penumbra takes the runner up spot.
+After much deliberation, Penumbra starts off our top 3.
 It is a PC exclusive episodic horror game made by Frictional Games, and it invented the formula that Amnesia: The Dark Descent uses (which many other games took and tried to modify).
-At the end of the day, the superior writing quality gives Penumbra the nod over Amnesia.
+At the end of the day, the superior writing quality and the fact that enemies don’t despawn gives Penumbra the nod over Amnesia.
 Better character development, better dialogue, two of the best antagonists of all time, a much deeper story.
 It is one of few existential horror games.